Month 3, Day 1, Monday 7:25 a.m.

 “Maybe you can, but it won’t be the only article.
 And if even his family has been paid off to agree with what they’re saying…” She looked down, kneading at the muscles in the back of her neck to try and stave off a headache.
 “This is very disappointing, and somewhat disillusioning.”

 Damien let out a scoffing laugh.
 “Understatement of the century.”

 “That’s hyperbole.
 You’ve just been too gullible all your life,” Sebastien retorted without any of the usual humor that would have accompanied their bickering.
 “I actually should have guessed something like this would happen.”

 Damien looked around to see if anyone was watching, glared harshly at those he caught looking, and then whispered, “Is there anything they can do?
 Our people?
 Newton was working for them, by proxy, I mean.”

 “I doubt it,” she replied shortly.
 She wasn’t prepared to put everything at risk just to fight a war of public opinion.
 “At least Newton isn’t around to know about this.”

 “That is not a silver lining, Sebastien!”
 Damien snapped, then spun on his heel and stomped off to class.

 Sebastien followed him, her mind playing over the memory of Professor Lacer’s completely unsurprised face as Damien explained the situation.
 ‘They reported on what happened, but they were duplicitous about the details.
 What else might be false like that?
-How many of the newspaper reports I read about other Aberrants were partially falsified or simply misleading, too?
+How many of the newspaper reports I’ve read about other Aberrants were partially falsified or purposefully misleading?
 Does the Red Guard keep real records of the break events?
 They must.’

 She remembered Liza scoffing at the idea of blood magic corrupting the Will.
 ‘Is it possible…that they’ve been lying all along about what creates an Aberrant?
 I mean, the Will breaking and losing control of the magic is real, but what about the rest?’